A Parent's Guide to IEP Goals

 Use the Common Core State Standards

-Dr. Solone suggests focusing on these specific questions when you’re writing a standards-based goal using Common Core:
+Dr. Solone suggests focusing on these specific questions when you’re creating a standards-based goal using the Common Core standards:

 - Answering this question helps you identify the skill you want your child to learn.
 To do this, consider your child’s Present Levels of Performance (PLOPs) — what skills have they learned or mastered already?
 What skills do they still need to learn?